Board of Governors

 • Nomination Process

 The Board solicits the RSGC community annually for names of people interested in serving on the Board or its committees and maintains a list of those who have expressed such an interest.
-On an annual basis, the Nomination Committee reviews the composition of the Board and its committees with reference to the skills matrix and recommends to the Board potential candidates to fill any required positions.
-Generally, the Board elects new members in September.
+On an annual basis, the Governance Committee reviews the composition of the Board and its committees with reference to the skills matrix and recommends to the Board potential candidates to fill any required positions.
+Generally, the Board elects new members in October.